urban-tep/documentation/source/quick-start-manual/qsm5.rst

 	:figclass: img-container-border

 ..NOTE::
 	There are only two request forms regarding the uploading or publishing of a dataset.
-These forms are the entry point for the whole process as they generate new request ticket within the platform's helpdesk system.
-The helpdesk operator is automatically informed about the new ticket and the following dataset/request specific communitation is performed using this ticketing system.
+The specified use case should be described within the form or later on through the created ticket in the helpdesk system.

 Request upload of a dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~